-Ms. Sankey received her master’s degree in project management from the Penn State Black School of Business.
+Sankey received her master’s degree in project management from the Penn State Black School of Business.
 She earned her undergraduate degree from Juniata College, where her program of emphasis was environmental practice and policy.
-Recently, Ms. Sankey was awarded a Student Engagement Network Faculty Fellowship so that she may further study journaling as an assessment tool for engagement experiences.
+Sankey was awarded a Student Engagement Network Faculty Fellowship to further study journaling as an assessment tool for engagement experiences.

 - Sankey, H. (2009, September).
 All Lit Up, Benefits achieved by switching to LED streetlights.
 Pennsylvania Borough News, 24-27.